How registered training organisations use task books

 Task book completion check

 Once a seafarer has completed their task book, a representative of a registered training organisation or the final assessor must sign in the front of the book to verify that it has been completed to the extent possible.
-Consider the equipment available, cargo or voyage pattern of the seafarer’s vessel(s) when you make this assessment.
-This is to allow for the fact that most vessels do not carry every kind of equipment, operate in every condition, or perform every function.
+A registered training organisation may only sign off task book completion for qualifications they have on scope.

 Section 3 of the task book contains details of the seafarer’s vessels, including their operation and equipment, that you should use to assess whether the level of completion is appropriate.